abdelrahman-waziry/electron-react-js/README.md

 # Electron ReactJS Starter Kit
 If you are like me and likes ReactJS, you'll love this kit.
-This is kit is created to help Electron JS developers to bootstrap their projects with the CRA (Create React App).
+This kit is created to help Electron JS developers to bootstrap their projects with the CRA (Create React App).
 Create your next cross-platform application using React Components.

 ## Installation